Intrinsink - software for online theatre, inspired by narrative games

 Intrapology is a new project in interactive online theatre and performance.
-Our innovative custom-made web app allows the audience to influence what the performers say and do.
+Our innovative custom-made web app, Intrinsink, allows the audience to influence what the performers say and do.

 Our work so far